emacs-php/php-mode/README.md

 ## Treatment of Underscores

 Underscores are treated as ‘symbol constituents’ (in Emacs terminology) so that you can use keys like M-f and M-b to move through the individual parts of a variable name like `$foo_bar_baz`.

+# License

+The code for `php-mode` is covered by the GNU General Public License 3.